My company is excited at the prospects of a digital transformation!

-Even cybersecurity projects can connect to the idea of creating value for shareholders – by materially reducing the amount of risk in the business.
-Many public businesses are already seeing cyber issues popping up in their annual cycles.
+Even cybersecurity projects can connect to the idea of creating digital value for shareholders – by materially reducing the amount of risk in the business.
+Many public companies are already seeing cyber issues popping up in their annual cycles.

 Like anything, the specifics can get really heavy really quick.
 But at the right level, the picture becomes simple.
 With a clear understanding of the specific value levers that your digital initiatives will deliver, you can prioritize investment and resources correctly.
 This basic framework can help us answer our first important question: How are we building a more valuable company, and driving market value, by adding digital capabilities?